 We also learn from reading and studying Job that God informs Satan that he has access to devour Job (all that he has is in your power Job 1:12) and this is what proves that Satan won that court case.
 Satan obviously has found someone that is able to be devoured.

 Satan then goes about Job’s life and kills, steals and destroys a great portion of his family and possessions.
 It was a very clear victorious court case won by the devil over a righteous man on the earth.

 But, what won the case for Satan?
 I will let you into a couple of significant clues to why the court case was easily won by Satan.
 There are at least two major things that Job did to open the door in the hedge of protection that God had placed around him.
 First, it says in Job 3:25 that Job said “the thing that I greatly feared has come upon me”.
-This verse informs us of presence of fear in Job’s heat and it was this fear that helps open the door for Satan to win a case against him.
-Fear is the opposite of faith and without faith it is absolutely impossible to please God (Heb 11:6).
-Therefore, fear is not a connecting force to God but it must an attracting force for Satan.
+This verse informs us of the presence of “fear” in Job’s heart and it was this spirit of fear that helps open the door for Satan to win a case against him.
+Fear is the opposite spiritual force of faith and without faith it is absolutely impossible to please God (Heb 11:6).
+Therefore, fear is not a connecting force to God but it must be considered an attracting force of Satan.

 The second mistake Job made was pride.
 The Bible says that God resists the proud but gives grace unto the humble (James 4:6).
 If you read the book of Job you will find that Job was found guilty of judging God and judging others (his friends) without sufficient knowledge to do either.
 We should be able to understand that judging others and God is a clear sign of pride.
 Job spoke many things that he was later rebuke by God for saying.